 Today, Disciples of Christ are called to bring our leadership to the moral challenge of climate change.
 Damage to our climate puts the health of our children and elderly at risk, hurts the poorest among us the most, and harms God’s creation.

 We don’t all agree on the causes of climate change but we can all work together to help create healthy and safe communities for our families, leave a thriving world for future generations, and protect God’s creation.

-The Resolution Concerning Carbon Neutrality will be presented at the 2017 General Assembly.
+The Resolution Concerning Carbon Neutrality was passed at the 2017 General Assembly.
 Download the resolution here.

 GREEN CHALICE MINISTRIES AND BLESSED TOMORROW